valueflows/valueflows/mkdocs/docs/concepts/resources.md

 Resource classifications can also use other schemes, like facets or tags.
 It is left vague in order to be flexible.

-The references to resource classifications are uri's, and not otherwise defined inside Valueflows.
+The references to resource classifications are uri's or any string, and not otherwise defined inside Valueflows.

 ## Identification and Behaviors of Resources